bcgov/public-cloud-techdocs/docs/networking.md

 **Benefits of using API Gateway and VPC Link**
 - **Security and isolation** API Gateway and VPC Link provide a secure and isolated connection between your internet-facing API and backend services within a VPC.
 AWS WAF can also be used alongside your API gateway.

-- **Scalability:** API Gateway scales automatically to handle varying levels of traffic, ensuring the availability of your internet-facing services.
+- **Scalability** API Gateway scales automatically to handle varying levels of traffic, ensuring the availability of your internet-facing services.

 - **Managed Service:** API Gateway is a fully managed service, reducing operational overhead and allowing you to focus on building and improving your APIs.